 The main objective of the project was to describe these three historically significant ideologies and their significance for art and culture.
 The confrontation of social systems is frequently expressed in contradictory functions which play out in culture – for example, in the irreconcilable debate on realism and abstraction between the communist and capitalist systems.
 We are all aware of the military conflicts, the aggressive wrangling for influence and the competitive demonstration of superiority of capitalism or communism in terms of economic might and scientific know-how.
 But what impact did this have on culture?
 How did the rhetoric of the Cold War shape the developments of art and their respective lines of discourse?

-These are the kinds of questions which the exhibition project attempts to answer without automatically reverting to established West European models of explanation.
-The participants include researchers, authors and artists from Eastern European countries, China, Japan, the United States, India and Africa.
+These were the kinds of questions which the exhibition project attempted to answer without automatically reverting to established West European models of explanation.
+The participants included researchers, authors and artists from Eastern European countries, China, Japan, the United States, India and Africa.